pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 One Vercel project can only connect to one TiDB Cloud Data App.
 To change the Data App for your Vercel project, you need to first disconnect the current App and then connect to a new App.

-# Connect via the TiDB Cloud Vercel integration
+## Connect via the TiDB Cloud Vercel integration

 To connect via the TiDB Cloud Vercel integration, go to the [TiDB Cloud integration](https://vercel.com/integrations/tidb-cloud) page from the [Vercel's Integrations Marketplace](https://vercel.com/integrations).
 Using this method, you can choose which cluster to connect to, and TiDB Cloud will automatically generate all the necessary environment variables for your Vercel projects.

 > **Note:**
 >
 > This method is only available for TiDB Serverless clusters.
-If you want to use a TiDB Dedicated cluster, please use the [manual method](#connect-via-manually-setting-environment-variables).
+If you want to use a TiDB Dedicated cluster, use the [manual method](#connect-via-manually-setting-environment-variables).

 The detailed steps are as follows: